Victornguli/flashlearn/README.md

     source venv/bin/activate
     pip install -r requirements.txt

+If pip installation fails but you dont need postgresql database feel free to remove **psycopg2** from the list and try the installation again.
 The file .flaskenv is populated with default development configs that you can override to suit your needs.
 To run the server directly type